Here are all the anti-LGBTQ regulations in Singapore // LGBT Rights in Singapore| Updated on

 Donating to these organisations is the most direct way to build up economic power.
 It directly helps them continue operations to further advocate for change.
 If you’re not financially able to donate, share the work that they do to help raise awareness, so that others may donate.

 Supporting queer creators and queer businesses is another way to help build power.
-When you buy a queer novel from a local LGBTQ-friendly bookstore (like this or this), for example, you’re helping the bookstore continue their operations and bring in more queer novels in the future.
+When you buy a queer novel from a local LGBTQ-friendly bookstore, for example, you’re helping the bookstore continue their operations and bring in more queer novels in the future.
 You’re also financially supporting the queer artist, so that they can continue producing more LGBTQ-inclusive works.
 Supporting queer or queer-owned businesses (like us) also directly helps them put more LGBTQ-affirming products back into society.
 All these efforts help feed back and strengthen soft power.

 The path ahead